Amber-MD/pytraj/README.md

 - pytraj is a Python package wrapping cpptraj program (a data analysis for biomolecular simulation)
 - Why using pytraj?
     * It's fast
-        * its core (cpptraj) was written in C++
+        * its core (cpptraj) was written in C++ with more than 80K lines of code (big thanks to cpptraj developers)
         * it supports parallel computing (openmp from cpptraj or mpi from mpi4py or parallel in ipython)
         * it has interface with numpy.
 Data calculation are performed without copying to numpy array
-        * (but it actually does not need `numpy` at all, just optional)
+        * (but it actually does not need `numpy`)
-    * It supports more than 100 types of actions/analysises in cpptraj
+    * It supports more than 100 kinds of actions/analyses in cpptraj
     * It has clean Python/Cython syntax
     * It has been extensively tested (>10K lines of testing code)
     * It's flexible:
         * you can write extension modules in either high (Python) or low (C/C++ or Cython) level
         * you can easily load objects from other packages (ParmEd, MDAnalysis, mdtraj...)
     * It's portable: you only need to install "libcpptraj"
-        * (but you can use extract help from other popular packages such as numpy, matplotlib)
+        * (but you can use extra help from other popular packages such as numpy, matplotlib)
 - Note: `pytraj` is still in its infancy and its API might be rapidly changed.
 But it's not hurt to try :).

 Citation: